Greggoms/juice-menu-v2/README.md

-I am able to use the uri redirect set on the [Lightspeed Retail API Client Update](https://cloud.lightspeedapp.com/oauth/update.php) page to receive and parse the `code` and `state` parameters to ultimately send my first ever valid axios powered POST request.
-I can received a 304 response now after authorizing with Lighspeed!
+I am able to use the uri redirect set on the [Lightspeed Retail API Client Update](https://cloud.lightspeedapp.com/oauth/update.php) page to receive and parse the `code` and `state` parameters to ultimately send a valid axios powered POST request.

 ## The New Problem(s)